Man's bodily principles

 - ‘bodily components’ would insinuate they are components of one body, which is also not what is meant here.

-- Technically probably the most correct would be ‘components of our structure or structural make-up’ .. but that doesn’t mean anything either as a readable label.
+- Technically probably the most correct would be ‘components of our structure or structural make-up’ .. but that does not work as a readable shorthand label or description.

 The rationale for ‘bodily principles’ is related to the structure of Man:

-- but actually these are all part of a multi-fold structure consisting of components blended onto one another, components that ‘come and go’ in evolution ..
+- but actually these are all part of a multi-fold structure consisting of components woven by the hierarchies and thus blended onto one another, components that ‘come and go’ in evolution ..

 - hence the term 'bodily principles' implies we do not mean one body .. but the fact they are structural components in our make up, part of the blueprint so to speak.

-The use of the word principles can be illustrated with an analogy.
-Also with the four elements one could say that, although behind these stand spiritual beings, for Man who does not know or see these, they are like philosophical principles.
-In fact many people, regard the four elements as philosophical principles, even an initiate used the term.
-So here too what is meant with a principle is broader than the tangible or definable that we think of when using the world 'body', the broader conceptual principle is meant, including the many different aspects .. a principle related to the bodily nature and make up, the principle being broader and less contained as in a material body.
+The use of the word 'principles' can be illustrated with an analogy.
+Also with the four elements one could say that, although behind these stand spiritual beings, for Man (who does not know or see these beings due to his state of waking consciousiness) they are like philosophical principles.
+In fact many people, regard the four elements as philosophical principles, and even an initiate used the term in this sense.
+So here too what is meant with a principle is broader than the tangible or definable (in the physical world and sense) that we think of when using the world 'body'; and the broader conceptual principle is meant, with its many different aspects.
+Therefore: a principle, related to the bodily nature and make up, the principle being broader and less contained as in a material body.

 - Introduction to Man as a microcosmos